List of Super Bowl lead-out programs

-In many cases, the local markets of the participating teams may preempt the lead-out program and/or move it to an alternate channel to continue postgame coverage after the network signs off its coverage.
+In many cases, the local markets of the participating teams may preempt the lead-out program, delay airing the lead-out program until after late local news, or move it to an alternate channel to air local postgame coverage after the network concludes its coverage.

 Overview

-The classic show Lassie was a frequent lead-out program during the early years of the Super Bowl when the game was broadcast on CBS (1967 after Super Bowl I, 1968 after Super Bowl II, and 1970 after Super Bowl IV).
+Lassie was a frequent lead-out program during the early years of the Super Bowl when the game was broadcast on CBS (1967 after Super Bowl I, 1968 after Super Bowl II, and 1970 after Super Bowl IV).

-The episode of Friends – starring Jennifer Aniston (pictured) – titled "The One After the Superbowl" which aired following Super Bowl XXX became the highest rated Super Bowl lead-out program in history, a distinction it still holds.
+The episode of Friends, starring Jennifer Aniston (pictured), titled "The One After the Superbowl" which aired following Super Bowl XXX became the highest rated Super Bowl lead-out program in history, a distinction it still holds.

 The Super Bowl lead-out time slot has occasionally been used by networks to debut new series.
 Among such shows is ABC's Jimmy Kimmel Live! in 2003 following Super Bowl XXXVII.

 The Super Bowl provides an extremely strong lead-in to the programming on the channel following the game, the effects of which can last for several hours.
-For instance, in discussing the ratings of a local TV station, Buffalo, New York television critic Alan Pergament noted on the coattails from Super Bowl XLVII, which aired on CBS: "A paid program that ran on Channel 4 at 2:30 in the morning had a 1.3 rating.
-That's higher than some CW prime time shows get on WNLO-TV, Channel 4's sister station."
+For instance, in discussing the ratings of a local television station, Buffalo, New York television critic Alan Pergament noted on the coattails from Super Bowl XLVII, which aired on CBS affiliate WIVB-TV, stating that a paid program that aired on the station at 2:30 in the morning had a 1.3 rating, which was higher than some of The CW's programming aired on WIVB's sister station, WNLO-TV.

-The Super Bowl lead-out is typically aired across most U.S. markets simultaneously, and is usually one hour in length, although before the game adopted its standard kickoff time of just after 6:00 p.m.
+The Super Bowl lead-out is typically aired across most U.S. markets simultaneously, and is usually one hour in length, although before the game adopted its standard start time of just after 6:00 p.m.
 ET in the early 1990s, it was not uncommon for longer programs to be broadcast.
 When the game moved into a later time slot in 1983, the game and its associated post-game programming would be scheduled until 10:00 p.m.
 Eastern Time / 7:00 p.m.
-Pacific Time, allowing for only one hour of network programming until the late local news.
+Pacific Time, allowing for only one hour of network programming until local news.
 Outside of the few blowout games through the game's history, these programs never have started anywhere near the mentioned time, due to the extended length of the pre-game, halftime, and post-game festivities.
-Viewership for ABC's airing of Alias in 2003 after Super Bowl XXXVII was dampened by an unusually-long 40-minute post-game show (which featured a performance by Bon Jovi prior to the trophy presentation), which pushed the start time past 11:00 p.m.
+Viewership for ABC's airing of Alias in 2003 after Super Bowl XXXVII was dampened by an unusually-long 40-minute post-game show (which featured a performance by Bon Jovi prior to the trophy presentation), which the episode was moved to after 11:00 p.m.
 ET.
 Although a series high, the episode was one of the lowest-rated Super Bowl lead-outs at the time.
-At Super Bowl LVIII, the series premiere of Tracker was pushed to 11:14 p.m.
+At Super Bowl LVIII, the series premiere of Tracker was delayed to 11:14 p.m.
 ET due to the game's overtime finish (which made it the longest Super Bowl game to-date), but CBS did achieve 18.4 million viewers.